-London-based Pavel Kolesnikov was born in Siberia into a family of scientists.
-He studied both the piano and violin for 10 years, before concentrating solely on the piano.
-He has studied at Moscow State Conservatory with Sergey Dorensky, at London’s Royal College of Music with Norma Fisher and at Brussels’ Queen Elisabeth Music Chapel with Maria João Pires thanks to the generous support of Mr Christopher D Budden, the RCM Scholarship Foundation and Hattori Foundation.
-Kolesnikov is the recipient of the Milstein Medal and is the RCM Benjamin Britten Piano Fellow, and was a member of BBC Radio 3’s New Generation Artists from 2014 to 2016.
+Winner of the Honens International Piano Competition in 2012, London-based pianist Pavel Kolesnikov was born in Siberia into a family of scientists.
+He studied both the piano and violin for 10 years, before concentrating solely on the piano, studying at Moscow State Tchaikovsky Conservatory with Sergei Dorensky, at London’s Royal College of Music with Norma Fisher where he received the Milstein Medal and is the Benjamin Britten Piano Fellow, and at Brussels’ Queen Elisabeth Music Chapel with Maria João Pires, thanks to the generous support of Christopher D Budden, the RCM Scholarship Foundation and Hattori Foundation.
+He was a member of BBC Radio 3’s New Generation Artists from 2014 to 2016.

 Celebrated for his imaginative and thought-provoking programming which offers the listener a fresh, often unexpected perspective on familiar pieces, Kolesnikov has given recitals at the Wigmore Hall and Queen Elizabeth Hall in London as part of the international Piano Series, Carnegie Hall in New York, Konzerthaus in Berlin, Louvre and Salle Gaveau in Paris, Suntory Hall in Tokyo, and Muziekgebouw in Amsterdam.
 In recent years, he has also performed at Festival International de Piano La Roque d’Anthéron, the Musiq3 Festival in Brussels, Piano aux Jacobins in Toulouse, and Aldeburgh Festival, among others.